DakaraProject/dakara-server/README.md

 #### System requirements

 * Python3, to make everything up and running;
+* [ffmpeg](https://www.ffmpeg.org/), to extract metadata from files (preferred way);
-* [MediaInfo](https://mediaarea.net/fr/MediaInfo/), to extract metadata from files.
+* [MediaInfo](https://mediaarea.net/fr/MediaInfo/), to extract metadata from files (slower, alternative way, may not work on Windows).

 #### Virtual environment

-It is strongly recommended to run Dakara server on virtual environment.
+It is strongly recommended to run the Dakara server in a virtual environment.

 #### Python dependencies

-Install dependencies, at root level of the repo:
+Install dependencies, at the root level of the repo (in the virtual environment):

 ```
 pip install -r requirements.txt